LoliEnjoyeer/NotSoCommonUtilities/README.md

 #### Automated Nuke Detonation
 - Prevents people from camping in the facility for too long
-- Can't be disabled by a player (Will give config for that later)
+- Can't be disabled by a player by default (can be changed in config)
 - C.A.S.S.I.E Has special message for that event

 #### Randomised blackouts and flickers